Raghavvram/notes/Virtualization/Hypervisor-Technologies.md

 Hypervisor technologies are the backbone of virtualization, enabling multiple virtual machines (VMs) to run on a single physical machine.
-Here's a quick overview:

 1. **Types of Hypervisors**:
    - **Type 1 (Bare-metal)**: Runs directly on the host's hardware, managing guest operating systems without needing a host OS.
 Examples include VMware ESXi, Microsoft Hyper-V, and Xen.